cliffpyles/odin/README.md

 Odin is in active development.
 Features and functionalities may change, and the tool is not yet fully stable.
 Users should be aware of potential risks in its use.

+The main purpose of this project is to experiment with various workflows for interacting with AI services.
+Because of the explorative nature, the tool it is not stable.

 ## Table of Contents

 - [Features](#features)